ChicoState/ux-ebook-image/README.md

 # EBook Image Grayscaler

 EBook Image Grayscaler is a modern attempt to solve an old problem.
 EBooks are gaining traction over traditional books and with this new rise in information come with it a rise in storage consumption and a neglect for underrepresented vision impaired users.
-EBook image aims to tackle both of these issues by providing a one stop shop for eBook compression and accessibility settings.
+EBook Image aims to tackle both of these issues by providing a one stop shop for eBook compression and accessibility settings.
 As traditional books are haphazardly converted over to a modern format, their heavy colorful footprint should be a choice not a burden.

 ## UX Team Members